GoneRogueProductions/chordcss/readme.md

 - Makes your code tidier
 - Hosted online and of course is open source under GPL v3!
 ## Get Started
 It's easy.
-To get the best CSS experience on your website, simply add the following tag into your
+To get the best CSS experience on your website, simply add the following tag into your `<head>`:

-`html
-<head> `
-:

 ```html
 <link rel="stylesheet" href="https://gonerogueproductions.github.io/chordcss/main.css">